Summer Research Associates Fellowship

-The CMC Policy Lab launched the Summer Research Associates Fellowship in Summer 2020.
-The program awards students a fellowship to work on an ongoing project with a Policy Lab partner.
+The CMC Policy Lab Summer Research Associates program began in 2020.
+In an 8 week session, undergraduate students join with think tank partners to investigate a policy topic.
 Examples of current and past Policy Lab projects are available here.
 Past student participants can be viewed here.

 Duties

-Summer Research Associates will work individually and in groups on qualitative and quantitative policy research, analysis, visualizations, and memo writing.
+Summer Research Associates will work individually in and groups on qualitative and quantitative policy research, analysis, visualizations, and memo writing.
 Students will be expected to attend staff meetings, regularly coordinate with faculty supervisors between staff meetings, and interface with project partners via phone, email, and video conference.
-All fellowship work will be performed remotely and will not require travel.
+All program work will be performed remotely and will not require travel.

 Qualifications